Home / Blog / Best Tab Manager

 7. Nest - Best Free Option with Auto-Backup

 Nest does not preserve Chrome tab groups: restored sessions come back as flat windows.
-It also adds an AI chat sidebar that not everyone will want.
-But as a free crash-recovery safety net for users who don't need group preservation, it is a solid pick.
+It also adds an AI chat sidebar, which may feel like extra weight if you only want session backup.
+As a free safety net for users who do not need group preservation, it is still a solid pick.

 Pros